How to Invest In Dividend Stocks

 Investing in Dividend Stocks

-When it comes right down to it, investing in dividend yielding stocks is more about common sense than finding under-the-radar stocks.
+When it comes right down to it, investing in dividend stocks is more comes down to a lot of common sense do’s and don’ts.
 That is, look for places where people spend their money when times are good and bad.

 If you think the U.S. economy is moving in the right direction, look for consumer discretionary stocks (restaurants, furniture, automotive).
 If you think the economy is facing headwinds, look at defensive plays—those dividend stocks that make products we use every day (toothpaste, soap, shampoo, cigarettes, etc.).